AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

   marker.enabled(true);
 ```

-By default, the marker size is rather small, and to make in visible, you should use the {api:anychart.core.gauge.pointers.Marker#size}size(){api} method:
+By default, the marker size is rather small.
+To make it visible, the {api:anychart.core.gauge.pointers.Marker#size}size(){api} method is used:

 ```
 //marker